goodeggs/geomoment/README.md

 geomoment().dayString(); // => today's date
 ```

-## Using it on the client

-Use `lib/client.js` with [browserify](https://github.com/substack/node-browserify).
-USA timezones included only for now.

-Also recommended: [geomoment-angular](https://github.com/goodeggs/geomoment-angular) for use in an [angular.js](http://angularjs.org) project.
+See also: [geomoment-angular](https://github.com/goodeggs/geomoment-angular) for use in an [angular.js](http://angularjs.org) project.

 ## Date formats